cern-eos/eos/doc/clicommands/attr.rst

     e.g.: sys.acl='z:!d' => 'z' is a rule for every user besides root e.g. nobody can delete here'b sys.acl='z:i' => directory becomes immutable
-    sys.eval.useracl                      : enables the evaluation of user acls if key is defined sys.mask                              : masks all chmod requests with the given mask for directories - if defined the ACL bit fobidding 'chmod' requests is deactivated and the mask applied sys.owner.auth=<owner-auth-list>      : set's additional owner on a directory - open/create + mkdir commands will use the owner id for operations if the client is part of the owner authentication list sys.owner.auth=*                      : every person with write permission will be mapped to the owner uid/gid pair of the parent directory and quota will be accounted on the owner uid/gid pair
+    sys.eval.useracl                      : enables the evaluation of user acls if key is defined sys.mask                              : masks all unix access permissions with a given mask .e.g sys.mask=775 disables writing to others sys.owner.auth=<owner-auth-list>      : set's additional owner on a directory - open/create + mkdir commands will use the owner id for operations if the client is part of the owner authentication list sys.owner.auth=*                      : every person with write permission will be mapped to the owner uid/gid pair of the parent directory and quota will be accounted on the owner uid/gid pair
     => <owner-auth-list> = <auth1>:<name1>,<auth2>:<name2  e.g. krb5:nobody,gsi:DN=...